troclaux/notes/golang.md

 ## properties

+- syntax is similar to C
 - has strong standard library
-- syntax is similar to C
-- doesn't use semicolons
+- has strong concurrency support
 - is not an object-oriented language
   - uses structs instead of classes
 - doesn't have `while`, uses `for` instead
   - `for sum < 10 { sum += 1 }`
+- does not require semicolons at the end of every statement

 - statically typed
 - compiled language